sandervandevelde/deploy-to-azure-button/README.md

 ## Prerequisites

-For building and deploying:
+For building (and deploying from prompt):
-- AZ CLI in
+- AZ CLI (In this demonstration I use the Powershell [AZ module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-6.4.0))
 - AZ Bicep extension

 For programming: